 Vasectomy in Charleston, SC

-The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience performing vasectomies that are safe, take little time and cause little discomfort.
+At Lowcountry Urology Clinics of Charleston SC, our urologists in Charleston, SC have years of experience performing vasectomies that are safe, take little time and cause little discomfort.
 Here are answers to a few commonly asked questions about vasectomies.

 What happens during a vasectomy procedure?